daljitdokal/aws-certifications/README.md

 - Software development kits (SDKs): supported programming languages include C++, Java, .NET, and more.

 #### AWS CloudFormation  (Lower level service from AWS)
-With AWS CloudFormation, you can treat your infrastructure as code and have direct control to manage granular details.
+With AWS CloudFormation, you can treat your infrastructure as code (you have direct control to manage granular details)

 #### AWS Elastic Beanstalk (Higher level service from AWS)
 With AWS Elastic Beanstalk, you provide code and configuration settings, and Elastic Beanstalk deploys the resources necessary to perform.
+(AWS have direct control to manage granular details)

 ## Module 4